Timothy Linwood Stinson

 Council on Library and Information Resources, Emerging Disciplines Grant, $4650.
 2008.

 The Siege of Jerusalem Electronic Archive.
 An online archive comprising transcriptions and images of all extant manuscript copies of The Siege of Jerusalem accompanied by critical texts and extensive introductory materials.
-Under contract with The Society for Early English and Norse Electronic Texts.
-Expected publication date: summer 2012.

 “Illumination and Interpretation: The Depiction and Reception of Faus Semblant in Roman de la Rose Manuscripts.”
 Speculum 87.2 (April 2012): 469-98.